AdobeDocs/campaign.en/help/v7/production/using/database-cleanup-workflow.md

 >[!NOTE]
 >
 >The purge frequency of the history is specified for each workflow in the **History in days** field (default value 30 days).
 This field can be found in the **Execution** tab of the workflow properties.
-For more on this, refer to [this section](../../workflow/using/workflow-properties.md#execution).
+For more on this, refer to .

 1. To recover the list of workflows to be deleted, the following query is used: